De Giorgi-Nash-Moser theory for kinetic equations with nonlocal diffusions: Abstract

 \section{Abstract}

-We extend the celebrated De Giorgi-Nash-Moser theory to a class of nonlocal hypoelliptic equations naturally arising in kinetic theory, which combine a first-order operator with an elliptic one involving fractional derivatives along only part of the coordinates.
-Provided that the nonlocal tail in velocity of weak solutions is just $p$-summable along the drift variables, we prove the first local $L^2$-$L^\infty$ estimate for kinetic integral equations.
-Then, we establish the first strong Harnack inequality under the aforementioned tail summability assumption.
-The latter is in fact naturally implied in literature, e.~\!g., from the usual mass density boundedness (as for the Boltzmann equation without cut-off), and it reveals to be in clear accordance with the very recent counterexample by Ka\ss mann and Weidner~\cite{KW24c}.

-Armed with the aforementioned results, we are able to provide a geometric characterization of the Harnack inequality in the same spirit of the seminal paper by Aronson and Serrin~\cite{AS67} for the (local) parabolic counterpart.
+We extend the De Giorgi-Nash-Moser theory to a class of nonlocal hypoelliptic equations arising naturally in kinetic theory, in which a first-order transport operator is coupled with an elliptic nonlocal operator involving fractional derivatives only in part of the variables.
+Under the sole assumption that the nonlocal tail in velocity of weak solutions is $p$-summable along the drift variables, we prove a local $L^2$-$L^\infty$ estimate for kinetic integral equations and a corresponding strong Harnack inequality.
+The tail condition is satisfied in standard kinetic regimes considered in the literature, for instance under the usual boundedness of the mass density in the Boltzmann equation without cut-off, and it is consistent with the recent counterexample by {Ka\ss mann and Weidner}~\cite{KW24c}.
+These estimates further lead to a geometric characterization of the Harnack inequality, in the spirit of the seminal work of {Aronson and Serrin}~\cite{AS67} for the local parabolic counterpart.